QuentinCG/GSM-TC35-Python-Library/README.md

 ##TODO list

   - Add functionalities (class + command line):
-    * [CRITICAL] Get phone number of incoming call and current call (in progress, not optimized at all)
     * [CRITICAL] Get {all/not read/read} SMS
     * [NORMAL] Delete {all/not read/read} SMS
     * [ENHANCEMENT] Integrate sleep mode